C.J. Box Books in Order

 Official website: cjbox.net

 Born in 1958 in Casper, Wyoming, Charles James Box, Jr. grew up in the state and has lived there most of his life.
+That Wyoming background is a major part of his novels.
 He graduated from the University of Denver with a degree in Mass Communications, then spent several years as a reporter and editor at a small newspaper in Saratoga, Wyoming.
 Before writing full-time, he also worked as a ranch hand, fishing guide, and surveyor, and co-owned an international tourism marketing firm with his wife Laurie.
+Those jobs put him in close contact with working outdoor, with local politics, travel economy, and arguments related to the use of land that later became part of the Joe Pickett books.

 C.J.
 Box Book Adaptations